Henry County man charged in life-threatening assault of 2 Henrico women

 Henry McKinley Cline, 59, who lives in the town of Ridgeway, faces two counts of malicious wounding, Henrico police said.

-Cline is accused of assaulting two women, who police found with severe injuries when they responded about 11:30 p.m. to a condominium in the 3900 block of Pale Moon Place, located across Interstate 95 from Virginia Center Commons.
+Cline is accused of assaulting two women, whom police officers found with severe injuries when they responded about 11:30 p.m.
+March 10 to a condominium in the 3900 block of Pale Moon Place, across Interstate 95 from Virginia Center Commons.

-The women, who were not identified, were taken to a local hospital for treatment of blunt-force trauma injuries and initially were listed in critical condition.
-A Henrico police spokesman on Monday said both victims are still receiving care.
+The women, whose identities were not released, were taken to a hospital for treatment of blunt-force trauma injuries and initially were listed in critical condition.
+A Henrico police spokesman said Monday that both women are still receiving care.

-Police have not described the circumstances of the attack or whether the suspect knew, or was related to, the two victims.
+Police have not described the circumstances of the attack or whether the suspect knew, or was related to, the two women.

-Cline has been jailed without bond pending a hearing June 9 in Henrico General District Court.
+Cline has been jailed without bail pending a hearing June 9 in Henrico General District Court.

 Post a comment as